Home

 Also Read: 5 Lessons From Running 200 Remote Hackathons

-Use these recruiting strategies to take recruitment to the next level
+Use these technical recruiting strategies to take recruitment to the next level

 To amplify your recruitment and selection process, club 3-4 of these tech recruiting strategies together.
 For example, identify the candidates that fit into your work culture.
 Once identified, screen them and understand how they approach work issues.
 To screen them further, contact their former workplace to know about their skills and attitude better.